 Dry the specimen in a ventilated oven at a temperature of 105 to 115 0C till it attains substantially constant mass.
 Cool the specimen to room temperature and the weight is (M1).

 The specimen is completely dried as in preconditioning then Immerse in clean water at a temperature of 27 ± 2°C for24 hours.
-Then remove the specimen and clean out any traces of water with a damp cloth and weight the specimen.
-Complete the weighing 3 minutes after the specimen has been removed from water and record the weight (M2).
+Then remove the specimen and clean out any traces of water with a damp cloth and weigh the specimen.
+Complete the weighing 3 minutes after the specimen has been removed from the water and record the weight (M2).